Search

 4. Creative Rest

-If you’re in a creative job role you may be questioning how this is possible.
+If you’re in a creative job role, you may be questioning how this is possible.
 Creative rest is about igniting creativity from outside environments without brainstorming or solving creative problems.

 It can come from experiencing a new food, traveling to a new place, walking through an art gallery or listening to live music.
-Innovative ideas are usually born in these environments more so than they are in static work environments.
+Innovative ideas are usually born in these environments more so than in static work environments.

 5. Emotional Rest

 This type of rest isn’t always easy to express.
 It requires vulnerability and a willingness to say, “I’m not doing okay.”
-It also requires the word, “no” instead of “yes.”
+It also requires the word “no” instead of “yes.”

 6. Social Rest

-Listen up social butterflies.
+Listen up, social butterflies.
 This type of rest sometimes requires us to remove ourselves from social commitments and evaluate relationships or daily habits that are no longer serving us.
-Some relationships exhaust and some revive—select who you spend your time with carefully.
+Some relationships exhaust and some revive.
+Select who you spend your time with carefully.

 We don’t give ourselves enough time to stop and ask ourselves who is adding or taking away from our best selves.
 Socializing is also more accessible than ever with social media, Zoom and FaceTime all within reach.
+Just because we can connect with others constantly doesn’t mean we should.

 7. Spiritual Rest

-In order to connect deeper with ourselves, there needs to be an element in our daily lives or a ritual that connects us with something greater.
+To connect deeper with ourselves, there needs to be an element in our daily lives or a ritual that connects us with something greater.
 This could include meditation, yoga, prayer or community involvement.
+Spiritual rest isn’t about accomplishing goals, but looking deeper within yourself to connect with what you are really feeling.

-7 Types of Rest to Fully Restore
+Seven Types of Rest to Fully Restore

 Feeling rested yet?